-As the tropical rains increase in the last quarter of the year, so do the bugs – and for the gardener, that can spell trouble.
-Most gardeners these days are looking for safe products to use for the garden, so here is a collection of natural insect controls you might find useful, and can make right in your kitchen.
-Let’s start with one of my favorites.
+As the tropical rains increase in Costa Rica during the year, so do the bugs – and for the gardener, that can spell trouble.
+Most gardeners these days are looking for safe products to use for the garden, so this is a collection of natural insect controls you might find useful and can make right in your kitchen.

 Blend all ingredients together with the warm water, then use a hand-held spray bottle to mist plants until they are dripping wet.
 Also spray the walkways and areas around your plants.
 This spray has two functions: It makes the leaves of the plants less palatable for the bugs, and it penetrates bugs’ exoskeletons, causing them to become sick.
 Can be used weekly as preventive measure.

 This formula is effective as a plant enhancer and protector.
 Spray this mixture on your plants, and watch them turn dark green and shiny.
 The plants absorb the sugar solution into their leaves, while the hydrogen peroxide cleans the leaves of bacteria and fungus, creating healthy plants that bugs don’t like to eat.

 Some researchers speculate that the high levels of sugars in the leaf tissues may actually cause the bugs to become drunk from the fermentation of excess sugars into alcohol in their bodies.

 It can be sprayed once a week as a preventive measure.
 The extra bonus this spray provides is tastier fruits and vegetables.

 3. Homemade Garlic Spray

 Mix garlic and oil together and let steep for 48 hours.
 Dissolve grated soap in warm water and then mix the 2 solutions together; strain.
 Use 1 part mixture to 50 parts water.
 Spray as usual.

 This organic pest control is useful against many insects and some caterpillars.
 It works best in the greenhouse or around the porch where the plants are protected from the rain.